Imaging Solutions for Defense, Industry, and Life Sciences

 Multi-frame Blind Deconvolution for Ground Based Telescopes

-Lickenbrock is developing a blind deconvolution approach that corrects blur in telescope images caused by atmospheric turbulence, optical aberrations, noise, and other factors.
-The solution will interface with the imaging feed and be able to correct images in real time at typical video streaming rates.
+Lickenbrock has developed a blind deconvolution approach that corrects blur in telescope images caused by atmospheric turbulence, optical aberrations, noise, and other factors.
+The solution interfaces with the imaging feed and corrects images in real time at typical video streaming rates.
 This solution improves images so that finer detail can be seen without requiring a telescope upgrade.
+This software also has the capability to correct for hot pixels and resolve at super-resolution.

 1034 S Brentwood Blvd, Suite 525